-- 7.6 All statutory plans and non-statutory plans and policies adopted by Council shall be consistent with this plan. - 7.7 The Town should give consideration to the following matters when reviewing proposed developments and/or amendments to the Land Use Bylaw. - 7.7.1 The goals and policies of this and other applicable statutory and non-statutory plans and/or policies adopted by Council; - 7.7.2 The views of the public; - 7.7.3 The physical characteristics of the subject and adjacent land; - 7.7.4 The use of other land in the vicinity; - 7.7.5 The availability of and possible impact on public and private utilities; - 7.7.6 Access to and possible impact on the transportation systems; - 7.7.7 The overall design; and - 7.7.8 Any other matters which, in the opinion of Council, are relevant. - 7.8 In compliance with the Subdivision and Development Regulation, pursuant to the Municipal Government Act, no applications for subdivisions and/or development of schools, hospitals, food establishments, or residences will be approved within 300 metres of the working areas of the disposal area of the solid waste transfer station without the written consent of the Deputy Minister of the Department of Environmental Protection. - 7.9 Pursuant to the Municipal Government Act, the Town shall require that development and subdivision applications in close proximity to oil and gas facilities meet the standards of the Subdivision and Development Regulation and Energy Resources Conservation Board guidelines. - 7.10 Higher utilization of existing infrastructure is encouraged through the appropriate infill development. - 7.11 The Town may assume a role in land development, including acquisition, servicing and subdivision, in order to ensure an adequate supply of land. - 7.12 Upon the subdivision of land, the Town will require the provision of reserves; in the form of land, money, or a combination thereof; to the maximum amount provided for in the Municipal Government Act. - 7.13 The Town may require that new development and re-development be required to pay its fair share of expanding existing or creating new public facilities and services for sanitary, water stormwater, roads and other community facilities through off-site levies. - 7.14 The Town shall allow farming as a permitted use on lands designated Urban Expansion District in the Land Use Bylaw.
-Farming means the raising or production of crops, or animals, and includes a single residence for the farmer, but does not include a "Confined Feeding Operation" as defined by the Natural Resources Conservation Board.
+- 7.6 All statutory plans, non-statutory plans and non-statutory policies adopted by Council shall be consistent with this plan. - 7.7 The Town should give consideration to the following matters when reviewing proposed developments and/or amendments to the Land Use Bylaw: - 7.7.1 The goals and policies of this and other applicable statutory and non-statutory plans and/or non-statutory policies adopted by Council; - 7.7.2 The views of the public; - 7.7.3 The physical characteristics of the subject and adjacent land; - 7.7.4 The use of other land in the vicinity; - 7.7.5 The availability of and possible impact on public and private utilities; - 7.7.6 Access to and possible impact on the transportation systems; - 7.7.7 The overall design; and - 7.7.8 Any other matters which, in the opinion of Council, are relevant. - 7.8 In compliance with the Subdivision and Development Regulation, pursuant to the Municipal Government Act, no applications for subdivisions and/or development of schools, hospitals, food establishments, or residences will be approved within 300 metres of the working areas of the disposal area of the solid waste transfer station without the written consent of the Deputy Minister of the Department of Environmental Protection. - 7.9 Pursuant to the Municipal Government Act, the Town shall require that development and subdivision applications in close proximity to oil and gas facilities meet the standards of the Subdivision and Development Regulation and Energy Resources Conservation Board guidelines. - 7.10 Higher utilization of existing infrastructure is encouraged through the appropriate infill development. - 7.11 The Town may assume a role in land development, including acquisition, servicing and subdivision, in order to ensure an adequate supply of land. - 7.12 Upon the subdivision of land, the Town will require the provision of reserves to the maximum amount provided for in the Municipal Government Act.
+The Town's preference is for land dedication; however, money or a combination of money and land may be considered in unique circumstances. - 7.13 The Town may require that new development and re-development be required to pay its fair share of expanding existing or creating new public facilities and services for sanitary, water stormwater, roads and other community facilities through off-site levies. - 7.14 The Town shall allow farming as a permitted use on lands designated Urban Expansion District in the Land Use Bylaw.
+Farming means the raising or production of crops, or animals

-7.15 All future subdivisions and developments shall require the developer and the Town enter into a Development Agreement.
+- and includes a single residence for the farmer, but does not include a "Confined Feeding Operation" as defined by the Natural Resources Conservation Board. - 7.15 All future subdivisions and developments shall require the developer and the Town enter into a Development Agreement.